eadonj/validation_assessment/README.markdown

+An assessment challenge completed in Week 5 of Dev Bootcamp.
+The stretch component is completed.

 ## Overview
 In order to protect the integrity of your data, you will often need to prevent users from creating records with information that doesn't meet your constraints.